Lagrange-Labs/lsc-client-cli/README.md

   - Enter your `ECDSA private key`

-    > Note: Please enter the dummy Ethereum address created above and not your personal address that contains real valued assets.
+    > Note: Please enter the ECDSA private key of the operator/wallet created in step #1.

   - Enter the staking amount.